truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 **Semi-automatic** simplifies setting up an SSH connection with another TrueNAS system without logging in to that system to transfer SSH keys.
 This requires an SSH key pair on the local system and administrator account credentials for the remote TrueNAS.
 You must configure the remote system to allow root access with SSH.
-You can generate the keypair as part of the semiautomatic configuration or a manually created one using **SSH Keypairs**.
+You can generate the key pair as part of the semiautomatic configuration or a manually created one using **SSH Keypairs**.

 Using the **SSH Connections** configuration screen: